 Best Use of Medicines in Pregnancy (BUMPS) Information for patients on the safety of drugs in pregnancy provided by the UK Teratology Information Service (UKTIS).
 UKTIS is funded by Public Health England on behalf of the UK Health Departments.

-NHS Choices: Breastfeeding and Medicines Patient information on the basics of the safety of drugs in breastmilk.
+NHS Website: Breastfeeding and Medicines Patient information on the basics of the safety of drugs in breastmilk.